-While most of Squire Patton Boggs’ arbitration capability comes from the Squire Sanders side, Patton Boggs had successfully penetrated the Middle East over 30 years and developed a disputes practice led by Doha-based partner and construction disputes specialist Tom Wilson (now supported by Dubai-based partner Alain Farhad).
+While most of Squire Patton Boggs’ arbitration capability comes from the Squire Sanders side, Patton Boggs had successfully penetrated the Middle East over 30 years and developed a disputes practice led by Doha-based construction disputes specialist Tom Wilson and Dubai-based Alain Farhad (a recent arrival from Freshfields).

-The merged firm has a reputation for sovereign representations and advising buyers in natural gas price review disputes – it says it has concluded more than 40 such disputes in Europe or Asia with wins or settlements negotiated prior to the commencement of arbitration, for clients including Gas Natural and Edison.
+The merged firm has a reputation for representing states in investment disputes and advising buyers in gas price review arbitrations.
+It reckons to have concluded more than 40 gas price review disputes in Europe or Asia with wins or settlements negotiated prior to the commencement of arbitration for clients including Gas Natural and Edison.

 The firm claims to be one of the legal industry’s most expansive, with 1,500 lawyers in 44 offices spanning 21 countries.
 At least 90 lawyers in 15 offices are focused on dispute resolution.

 For arbitration, the key US and European offices are London, Paris, Frankfurt, Prague, New York and Washington, DC.
 Middle East work is handled from Abu Dhabi, Dubai and Doha and there is also a Riyadh office.

 In Asia, arbitration partners Tom Wilson in Doha, Peter Chow in Hong Kong and Brendan Reilly in Perth are building a practice in Singapore as well as their respective jurisdictions.